DDLAK/soft-arm/README.md

 # soft-arm
-The project is for UOB MSc bio-robotics dissertation, 'Bio-inspired telepresence avatars for embodied communication'.
+The project is for the University of Bristol MSc bio-robotics dissertation, 'Bio-inspired telepresence avatars for embodied communication'.
+Aims to develop a robot with two soft arms, which can mimic the actions of a person's arms in real time.

+***Note: Please open the Readme.md with another markdown viewer, since some features are not supported by Git Hub.***

 ## Directory Structure